 * Summerleaze beach also has a café, toilets and large car park

-** Margaret’s Rustic Tea Garden – we are hopeful that this will continue and keep the legend alive for the “Queen of Bude” who sadly passed away at the end of December
+** Margaret’s Rustic Tea Garden – we are delighted that the Tea Rooms is keeping the legend alive for the “Queen of Bude” who sadly passed away at the end of December 2019.
+RIP Margaret Frost

 What’s keeping you?!